chzyer/gopprof/README.md

 # gopprof
-A go pprof wrapper which provided full readline user experience
+A go pprof wrapper with full readline supported

 ### Get
 ```